abhilak/javascript-compiler/README.md

     - Normal implementation
     - Thinking of making it a C type array with only one type of element
 - Parameters as an array ' arguments array'
+- A variable cache for variables loaded in from another scope

 ## Meetings
 ### First Meeting